Apr 10 2017

 85-90% of auto shoppers conduct online research, according to a MillwardBrown study.
 And 64% of online vehicle shoppers compare different models as part of the process, according to a recent study commissioned by Cox Automotive.
-Still many auto listing and dealership websites do not offer a comparison tool, or have buried it on their website.
+Still many auto listing and dealership websites do not offer a comparison

 More than half of your site visitors, or potential customers, expect to compare vehicles.
 So, whether you are an auto listing site, 3rd party research site, or dealership, it’s essential that you provide an intuitive vehicle comparison tool with the capability to compare models and trims as part of your online shopping experience.